stanford-mse-125-2025/mse-125-2025-website/index.md

 ## Attendance

-Lectures and office hours are not recorded.
-The discussion section will be recorded.
+Office hours are not recorded.
+Lectures and the discussion section will be recorded, though we cannot guarantee audio or video quality.

 <!-- * We do not plan on recording any component of the course. -->